Jon Favreau: 2016–present: Franchise work

 Favreau directed and produced the live-action adaptation of The Jungle Book, for Walt Disney Pictures, which was released on April 15, 2016, to critical and commercial acclaim.
 That same year, it was reported that Favreau would direct a CGI adaptation of Disney's The Lion King, marking his first time directing a musical.
 Donald Glover voiced Simba, and James Earl Jones reprised his role as Mufasa from the original film.
 The film was released in July 2019.
 On July 29, The Lion King surpassed The Jungle Book to become Favreau's highest-grossing film as director, while also surpassing the original film.
 Simultaneous with his directorial projects, he worked as a consultant on 24 episodes of The Orville from 2017 to 2019.

 He returned as Happy Hogan in the film Spider-Man: Homecoming (2017), and co-executive produced Avengers: Infinity War (2018).
 Favreau filmed a scene for Avengers: Infinity War, but was cut, ending up on the Blu-Ray release.
 In 2017, Favreau directed the pilot episode of CBS' Young Sheldon.
 On March 8, 2018, Lucasfilm announced that Favreau would executive produce and write a live-action Star Wars television series, titled The Mandalorian, for Disney+.
 The series premiered on November 12, 2019, alongside the streaming service and was co-produced by Favreau's production company Golem Creations.
 Jon Favreau also lent his voice to the character of Paz Vizsla, who was portrayed by Tait Fletcher.

 During that same year, Favreau appeared in Solo: A Star Wars Story voicing Rio Durant, "a very cool and important alien character" and member of Beckett's crew.
 In the 2019 film Avengers: Endgame, Favreau reprised his role as Happy Hogan in a cameo near the end of the film.
 The film, directed by the Russo brothers, was executive-produced by Favreau.
 Avengers: Endgame was released on April 26, 2019.
 In 2019, Favreau also appeared in the sequel to Spider-Man: Homecoming, Spider-Man: Far From Home.

 In May of the same year, it was also announced that Favreau would co-host and executive produce a cooking show for Netflix along with co-host Roy Choi, called The Chef Show.
 It premiered in June 2019.
 In December 2021 and July 2024, Favreau reprised his role as Happy Hogan in Spider-Man: No Way Home and Deadpool & Wolverine.
 In May 2022, Favreau produced the documentary series Prehistoric Planet alongside the BBC Studios Natural History Unit for Apple TV+.

 In January 2024, Lucasfilm announced that a feature film titled The Mandalorian and Grogu was in active development, with Favreau directing, writing, and co-producing alongside Kathleen Kennedy and Dave Filoni.
-The film is scheduled to be released in theatres on May 22, 2026.
+The film released on May 22 2026.

-In March 2025, it was reported that Favreau is developing a live-action animation hybrid series based on Oswald The Lucky Rabbit for Disney+ as writer and producer.
+In March 2025, it was reported that Favreau was developing a live-action animation hybrid series based on Oswald the Lucky Rabbit for Disney+ as writer and producer.